Updating a connector

 The manage connectors page is used to view and manage all connectors that you've installed or built.
 From here, you can make changes to any of your connectors.

-It's important to understand the difference between updating a prebuilt Patchworks connector (which you installed via the marketplace) and updating a custom connector that has been built by your organisation, using the connector builder.
+It's important to understand the difference between updating a prebuilt Patchworks connector (which you installed via the marketplace) and updating a custom connector that was built by your organisation, using the connector builder.

 Prebuilt connectors